 It sparked me when he delivered Prince Dowon’s line, “Without writing, I have nothing,” upon confrontation with the king.

-As I pointed earlier, there were lots of plot holes and gaps leaving me assuming that this scene already happened or not.
+As I pointed out earlier, there were lots of plot holes and gaps leaving me assuming that this scene already happened or not.
 The writer failed to fill in those scenes to put the audience see that this happened and not merely by assumptions.

 In addition to that, I never thought that such a great Korean historical drama would end up like that.
 It started nice and the story developed greatly but the ending wasn’t at par.